244 Plain St, Hanover, MA 02339, USA

 Habitats and Wildlife

 This area contains wetlands as well as some upland forest.
 Trees include pine, oak, beech, birch and hemlock.
-The streams and swamps in this area drain to the Drinkwater River.
-The Drinkwater River merges with French’s Stream within Hanover’s Forge Pond Park to form the Indian Head River, a major tributary to the North River.
+The streams and swamps in this area drain to Bailey’s Brook, a tributary to the Drinkwater River.

 Historic Site: No